 The trial lawyers at Fibich, Leebron, Copeland & Briggs share decades of experience bringing claims against companies who sell unsafe products.

-We know how precious and valuable your children are.
+We know how precious your children are.
 We are dedicated to fighting for their well-being by holding negligent companies accountable for selling dangerous products to innocent consumers.

 A number of baby carriers and slings have been found to violate recommendations of health care professionals regarding infant hip development.